krishan-d/Collection_Framework/README.md

 The java.util package contains all the classes and interfaces for Collection framework.

+It extends Iterable interface that adds support for iterating over collection elements using the “for-each loop” statement.

 **Map :**
 An object that maps keys to value.
-A map is not ordered and cannot contain duplicate keys (but can contain duplicate values).
-Each key can map to at most one value.
+<br />A map is not ordered and cannot contain duplicate keys (but can contain duplicate values).
+<br />Each key can map to at most one value.

 **Collection :**
 A collection represents a group of objects, known as its elements.
 The JDK provides implementations of more specific